kgisl/pythonFDP/units/glossary.md

 Parameters can specify both optional and required arguments, as well as default values for some optional arguments.

-See also the argument glossary entry, the FAQ question on the difference between arguments and parameters, the inspect.Parameter class, the Function definitions section, and PEP 362.
+See also the `argument` glossary entry, the FAQ question on the difference between arguments and parameters, inspect, Parameter class, the Function definitions section, and PEP 362.

 ## positional argument